-Does anyone else feel a bit like it’s Groundhog Day?
+Does anyone else feel a bit like it’s Groundhog Day during a lockdown period?
 Every day you’re waking up, watching the news, checking in with your team, obsessively refreshing the same social feeds and making a LOT of cups of tea?

 Periods of unexpected downtime can sometimes start to feel like the same day, over and over, as you struggle to create a new routine.

 It can be especially hard when there’s no specific end date, and with the information we receive sometimes feeling like it’s changing overnight, it’s important to start forming some habits to counteract these uncertain feelings.

 As a business owner and manager, being in lockdown is a great time to re-energise your staff and set some little projects to keep morale up.